Covering number on inhomogeneous graph-directed self-similar sets: Introduction

 exists.
 A self-similar set $K$ satisfies the \emph{strong separation condition}, if $f_i(K) \cap f_j(K) = \emptyset$ for all $i,j \in \{1,\ldots,\kappa\}$ with $i \ne j$.
 Under the strong separation condition, Lalley \cite[Theorem 1]{Lalley1988} managed to give more precise information in \eqref{eq:minkowski-self-similar} by studying the convergence of

 as $r \downarrow 0$.
-In this paper, our goal is to to generalize Lalley's result for more general systems under a more relaxed separation condition.
+In this paper, our goal is to generalize Lalley's result for more general systems under a more relaxed separation condition.
+Existing results either assume strong separation \cite{Lalley1988} or finite ramification \cite{HamblyNyberg2003}, and do not cover inhomogeneous graph-directed systems; the convergence of \eqref{eq:covering-number-convergence} in that setting has remained open.
 Our main results, Theorems \ref{thm:GIFS-renewal-result} and \ref{thm:GIFS-renewal-result2} below, completely characterize the convergence of \eqref{eq:covering-number-convergence} for strongly connected inhomogeneous graph-directed self-similar sets satisfying the strong open set condition.

 Graph-directed self-similar sets generalize self-similar sets.
 They are defined by contractive similarities determined by a directed multigraph between non-empty compacts sets in $\R^d$.
 Such a configuration is called a Mauldin-Williams graph.
 More precisely, let $(V,E)$ be a directed multigraph with a set $V$ of vertices and with a multiset $E$ of directed edges.
 For every vertex $i\in V$, there exists a bounded set $X_i\subset\R^d$ such that $\overline{X_i^o}=X_i$, and for every edge $e\in E$, let $S_{e}\colon X_{t(e)}\to X_{i(e)}$ be a contractive similarity associated to the edge $e$ from the initial vertex $i(e)$ to the terminal vertex $t(e)$.
 The Mauldin-Williams graph is then $G=((V, E), (X_i)_{i\in V}, (S_e)_{e\in E})$.
 By Mauldin and Williams \cite[Theorem~1]{MR961615}, there exists a unique list $(K_i)_{i\in V}$ of non-empty compact subsets of $\R^d$, called the \emph{graph-directed self-similar sets}, such that